 Glaucoma Australia provides patient education and support services and funds world class glaucoma research.

 We all know how precious our eyesight is but sadly hundreds of thousands of Australians are losing their ability to see.

-Did you know that 1 in 50 Australians will be diagnosed with glaucoma?
+Did you know that 1 in 50 Australians will develop glaucoma?
 Our mission is to end glaucoma blindness by increasing awareness and detection rates, giving patients access to the specialised education and support they need to prevent further vision loss and funding the research needed to improve patient outcomes.

 So get set to take the 7 Sights Challenge.
 Every sight you find, snap and share this March will help raise the vital funds needed to continue our sight-saving work.